uxmie/coal/README.md

 Note: the broad phase was reintroduced by [Justin Carpentier](https://github.com/jcarpent) in 2022, based on the FCL version 0.7.0.

-This project is now used in many robotics frameworks such as [Pinocchio](https://github.com/stack-of-tasks/pinocchio), an open-source software that implements efficient and versatile rigid body dynamics algorithms, the [Humanoid Path Planner](https://humanoid-path-planner.github.io/hpp-doc), an open-source software for Motion and Manipulation Planning. **Coal** has also been recently used to develop [Simple](https://github.com/Simple-Robotics/Simple), a new (differentiable) and efficient simulator for robotics and beyond.
+This project is now used in several robotics frameworks such as [Pinocchio](https://github.com/stack-of-tasks/pinocchio), an open-source library which implements efficient and versatile rigid-body dynamics algorithms, the [Humanoid Path Planner](https://humanoid-path-planner.github.io/hpp-doc), an open-source library for Motion and Manipulation Planning. **Coal** has recently also been used to develop [Simple](https://github.com/Simple-Robotics/Simple), a new (differentiable) and efficient simulator for robotics and beyond.

 ## A high-performance library

 Unlike the original FCL library, Coal implements the well-established [GJK algorithm](https://en.wikipedia.org/wiki/Gilbert%E2%80%93Johnson%E2%80%93Keerthi_distance_algorithm) and [its variants](https://hal.archives-ouvertes.fr/hal-03662157/) for collision detection and distance computation.
-These implementations lead to state-of-the-art performances, as depicted by the figures below.
+These implementations lead to state-of-the-art performance, as shown in the figures below.

-On the one hand, we have benchmarked Coal against major software alternatives of the state of the art:
+On the one hand, we have benchmarked Coal against major state-of-the-art software alternatives:

 1. the [Bullet simulator](https://github.com/bulletphysics/bullet3),
 2. the original [FCL library](https://github.com/flexible-collision-library/fcl) (used in the [Drake framework]()),
 3. the [libccd library](https://github.com/danfis/libccd) (used in [MuJoCo](http://mujoco.org/)).